-Yup this is how the nurse looked like in the original game, the style and everything is like burnt into my iris but yet i had to check in this new version.
+Yup this is how the nurse looked like in the original game, the style is like burnt into my iris but yet i had to check in this new version.

 I love the old graphics style, but i have to admit that the new style is even better as it just works wonders with animations and style.

-For some reason i only did dragon shots in retro mode, i thought i had lots of others too but these will do for the comparisment between the 8bit and the new style.
+For some reason i only did dragon shots in retro mode, i thought i had lots of others too but these will do for the comparing between the 8bit and the new style.